 If you designed your support to operate on different browsers, make sure to test it accordingly.

-Open UFT and open a GUI test.
+Open UFT One and open a GUI test.
 Ensure that the environment name that you defined for the toolkit support set is displayed in the Add-in Manager dialog box as a child of the Web Add-in.
-(If the Add-in Manager dialog box does not open when you open UFT, see the Micro Focus Unified Functional Testing Add-ins Guide for instructions.)
+(If the Add-in Manager dialog box does not open when you open UFT One, see the UFT One Help Center for instructions.)

 Tip: The environment name displayed in the add-in manager is the same as the toolkit configuration file name.
 If your environment is not displayed correctly in the add-in manager, make sure that the toolkit configuration file is correctly named, located in the correct folder, and that its syntax is correct.